When home matters most: How to arrange Palliative Care at Home

 The majority of people diagnosed with a life-limiting or terminal illness wish to spend the final stages of their life at home.
 70% of Australians want to die at home, but if you are faced with the challenge of assisting your loved one to transition home for palliative care you may not know where to start.
-We’ve created this step-by-step guide to arranging in-home palliative care to help you navigate the process.
+Here’s a step-by-step guide to arranging palliative care at home.

 Prestige Inhome Care works alongside your GP, your hospital team and specialist palliative care providers to help ensure care is coordinated, safe and seamlessly delivered at home.